Partway there

 28 Tuesday May 2013

-Posted architecture, art, British Columbia, Calgary, history, photography, photowalking, random, Travel, urban
+Posted in architecture, art, British Columbia, Calgary, history, photography, photowalking, random, Travel, urban

 b.c., british columbia, canada, photography, photowalk, random, totem, Travel, urban, vancouver